 THE FOLLOWING is drawn in large part from a review article by Boadie Dunlop and Charles Nemeroff, both then of Emory University, in the March 2007 Archives of General Psychiatry:

-The first part of this article focuses exclusively on dopamine’s influence on depression.
-Yes, serotonin is the neurotransmitter we tend to think of when it comes to depression, but, as the authors point out, a large number of animal studies, plus gene research and neuroimaging on humans and other findings "support the hypothesis that major depression is associated with a state of reduced dopamine transmission."
+The first part of their article focuses exclusively on dopamine’s influence on depression.
+Yes, serotonin is the neurotransmitter we tend to think of when it comes to depression, but, as the authors point out, a large number of animal studies, plus gene research and neuroimaging on humans and other findings, "support the hypothesis that major depression is associated with a state of reduced dopamine transmission."

 The Trouble with Serotonin

-The research that led to the "monoamine hypothesis of depression" of the 1960s clearly fingered dopamine, along with serotonin and norepinephrine.
+The research that led to the "monoamine hypothesis of depression" of the 1960s clearly fingered dopamine, along with serotonin and norepinephrine. ("Chemical imbalance of the brain" is a bastardization of this hypothesis.)
 But tricyclic antidepressants were hitting the scene at about the same time, all but assuring that dopamine would be overlooked.
 The later emergence of SSRIs meant that serotonin would grab all the attention.
 This despite the fact, as the authors point out: